RichardHarwood/Sod1_CuATSM_Image_Analysis/README.md

 ## Run a batch process to analyze all the images

-To analyse the images with neuron stereology, astrocyte segmentation and SOD1 localisation quantification, an automated custom python workflow (SOD_1_image_analysis_loop.ipynb) was used to process the tiff images produced during the pre-processing stage.
+To analyse the images with neuron stereology, astrocyte segmentation and SOD1 localisation quantification, an automated custom Python workflow (SOD_1_image_analysis_loop.ipynb) was used to process the tiff images produced during the pre-processing stage.
 The workflow generated a spatial profile within the inputted SN ROIs for the neurons, astrocytes and SOD1 and forms a three-dimensional (3D) reconstruction allowing visualisation of the spatial localisation of SOD1 aggregates within and outside these cell types.

 The workflow is based of a "ref_master_csv, with the following structure: